 - Vitamin D supplements.
 If you don’t think you get enough vitamin D through food and sunlight, you may consider taking a high-quality vitamin D supplement to make sure you get enough of this vital nutrient.

 Coenzyme Q10 (CoQ10)

-Commonly found in fish, nuts and seeds, omega 3s help support brain, eye, heart, and immune system health.
-EPA and DHA, two types of omega 3 fatty acids, are a great source of unsaturated – also known as “healthy” – fats.
-These fats may help to prevent cardiovascular disease, the leading killer of men in the United States.
+Commonly found in fish, nuts, and seeds, omega-3s help support brain, eye, heart, and immune health.
+EPA and DHA, two of the most researched types of omega-3 fatty acids, are a great source of heart-healthy unsaturated fats.

-While there is no official recommended adequate intake level for EPA and DHA, it is clear that omega-3s are essential for overall health.
-The American Heart Association recommends eating two or more servings of a variety of fatty fish or seafood each week.
-Eating the recommended amount of fatty fish will provide at least 450-500 mg of EPA and DHA.
+While there is no official adequate intake level for EPA and DHA, it’s clear that omega-3s are essential for overall health.
+The American Heart Association (AHA) recommends eating two or more servings of a variety of fatty fish or seafood each week.

-For those who are allergic to fish, or do not eat fatty fish regularly, a high-quality omega-3 fish oil supplement may be essential to obtain a healthy daily intake of omega 3s.
-Vegetarians may want to consider an algae-based omega-3 supplement to increase their intake.
+For those who do not eat fatty fish regularly, a high-quality omega-3 fish oil supplement may be beneficial to help you get enough omega-3s.
+If you’re vegetarian, vegan, or allergic to fish, consider an algae-based omega-3 supplement instead.

 Choosing High-Quality Supplements

 Our final health tip is for men on the search for a high-quality supplement.
 When choosing any supplement, look for one that has been third-party tested and certified by either USP and NSF International.
 These companies certify that products contain what they say they do and that they are free from contaminants.
 Testing and certification can help you to feel more confident in the safety of your supplements.